Pet care advice for Summer

 - Make sure bin lids are secure, especially if the bin has any food inside.
 Curious cats will investigate anything that smells interesting and dogs will probably eat anything that captures their attention.

 - Avoid cocoa shell mulches.
 They are highly poisonous to pets as they contain high levels of theobromine (also found in chocolate).
-Just a few mouthfuls of mulch could kill a Cocker Spaniel.
 Avoid these altogether or keep pets away from areas where these are used.

-Beaches can be amazing places for dogs to exercise and have fun but it is important for owners to be aware of these possible dangers:
+Beaches can also be amazing places for dogs to exercise and have fun.
+But it is important for owners to be aware of possible seaside dangers, like strong tides, coastal wildlife and even seaweed!